QuickBooks Blog

 taxes

-Small business tax preparation checklist 2024: 6 steps business owners should know
+Small business tax preparation checklist for 2026: 8 things business owners should know

-As a small business owner, you’ve got plenty on your plate.
-From hiring the right employees to overseeing the daily operations of your company, it can be challenging to find the time to manage your books.
+As a small business owner, you've got plenty on your plate.
+From navigating ongoing economic uncertainty to keeping up with changing tax laws, finding the time to manage your books is challenging.

 1. Know the types of small business taxes